 Wash your dishes with hot water and soap as usual, then rinse in the following solution:

-While materials like glass and metal are easier to save than fabrics, you shouldn’t keep anything that’s been burned, charred or melted or that’s been deemed structurally unsafe.
+While materials like glass and metal are easier to save than fabrics, you shouldn’t keep anything that’s been burned, charred, melted or otherwise deemed structurally unsafe.

-Glass will usually uphold in a fire and can be cleaned with vinegar and dish soap, or soak it in white vinegar and baking soda.
+Glass will usually uphold in a fire and can be cleaned with vinegar and dish soap, or soaked in white vinegar and baking soda.

 Metal may stain, but can usually withstand damage.
 Clean with vinegar and dish soap, then lightly sand and paint.

 Hardwood floors are usually salvageable, unless they’ve been charred or have burn marks.
 Clean them using oil soap, then sand and refinish if needed.

 How to Clean the Exterior of Your Home

 Now that the inside is becoming more livable, you can focus on cleaning up the outside of your house.
 Starting from the top, check and clean your gutters, especially if there was damage to your roof.
 The gutters may be clogged with ash and other materials.
 Piles of ash can be thrown in your garbage, but consider double bagging to prevent dust clouds.
 Try to avoid dust clouds and washing ash down storm drains.

 Next, wash the walls and windows.
 As you’re cleaning, be sure to work from top to bottom so that water and debris run down to uncleaned areas.
 Use a power washer to remove ash, soot and chemical fire retardants.
 If the damaged area is small, you may only need to use a stiff brush and a solution of water and borax.
 If firefighters used Class A foam in their efforts, you can take it off with a paint scraper.
 Tile cleaner will also remove any stubborn remnants.
 Wash windows with glass cleaner.